The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee. This guide explains who should (and shouldn’t) apply.

 How to get the most out of the Amex Platinum

-If you are thinking of signing up and hoping to get the most out of your Amex Platinum, here are some tips that can help:
+If you are thinking of applying and hoping to get the most out of your Amex Platinum, here are some tips that can help:

-- Use your card at U.S. supermarkets and gas stations for the first six months since you’ll get 10X points on up to $15,000 in combined spending in those categories.
+- Use your card at restaurants worldwide and when you Shop Small in the U.S. for the first six months since you’ll get 10X points on up to $25,000 in combined spending in those categories.

 - Add your Amex Platinum as the preferred method of payment on your Uber account.